-I’ve been living in Athens for 3 months now and the city has really grown on me.
-Athens is a destination that is usually overlooked when planning a trip to Greece, most people want to explore the Greek Islands, but I think the city has so much to offer.
+I lived in Athens for 6 months ad the city really grew on me.
+When planning a trip to Greece, most people want to explore the Greek Islands, but I think Athens has so much to offer.
 Here are 7 things you must do that aren’t super touristy and that aren’t the Acropolis.

 #1 Sunset at Mount Lycabettus